sayakbiswas/electron-react-test/README.md

 # github-blogger
-A desktop blogging app for github.io blogs built on Reactjs and electron.
+Trying out desktop app creation with ReactJS and Electron.